daviskauffmann/undermountain/README.md

 ## Configuration

-In `data/`, copy `config.txt` and rename to `config.local.txt` to make local changes to the configuration.
+In `data`, copy `config.txt` and rename to `config.local.txt` to make local changes to the configuration.
 This file is not source controlled.